jailtoncruz/all-tax-platform_test-step3/README.md

     }
 ]
 ```

+I chose to use dynamic generation to avoid large static json files, keep it simple to use and add new categories, products and brands, and to make it easier to maintain.

 The object models were created wondering how it would work in an SQL database, An object to Category, Product, Brand and Sale.